 - Slipping by a swimming pool, where defective drainage is causing water to pool on the tiles

 Under Nevada law, hotel patrons are considered “invitees.”
 This means that hotels have a duty regularly to inspect the premises for potential hazards and quickly address any existing hazards.

-Therefore, hotel staff are supposed to be on constant lookout for flooring problems that could cause a slip and fall.
+Therefore, hotel staff is supposed to be on the constant lookout for flooring problems that could cause a slip and fall.
 Depending on the location and how dangerous a particular flooring condition is, the hotel must: